 I only had 31k to do the first day, so I started around Noon and planned to just noodle it into Kumara.
 This section runs parallel to the Tasman Sea behind the dunes, however you don’t get a whole lot of ocean views.
 You can definitely hear the ocean though.

-Even though I took my time and stopped to take photos, I still rolled into Kumara at 2pm.
+Even though I took my time and stopped to take lots of photos, I still rolled into Kumara at 2pm.
 Way too early for my liking.
 I would have preferred to keep riding, but there wasn’t really anywhere to stay past Kumara.

 There isn’t a whole lot to do in Kumara outside the Theatre Royal Hotel, so I walked over for a beer and early dinner.
 The food was good and I would’ve stayed here, but it was full that night.
 I stayed at the Route 73 Motels down the street which has two big rooms out back with 5 beds each.
-If you have a large group, I’d suggest the Kumara Store, otherwise book the Theatre Royal early.
+If you have a large group, I’d suggest the Route 73, otherwise book the Theatre Royal early.

 Day 2 — Kumara to Kaniere, 67k

 I awoke to another sunny day, which was a nice change from the previous week on the Alps 2 Ocean trail where I spent a few days riding in the rain.
 The trail quickly heads out of Kumara and the real “wilderness” begins.
 This section heads away from the coast to the high point at Cowboy Paradise and then back to the coast at Hokitika.

-The first part goes by two of the clearest lakes I’ve ever seen.
-On that day, they mirrored the landscape perfectly.
+Not long after leaving town, you pass two lakes.
+On that day they mirrored the landscape perfectly.
 I’m guessing it isn’t like that every day, but it was stunning.